iwatake2222/play_with_tensorrt/README.md

 ## Configuration for TensorRT
 ### Model format
-- The model file name is specified in `ImageProcessor.cpp`
+- The model file name is specified in a class calling `InferenceHelperTensorRt.cpp` .
+Please find `MODEL_NAME` definition.
 - `InferenceHelperTensorRt.cpp` automatically converts model according to the model format (extension).
 	- `.onnx` : convert the model from onnx to trt, and save the converted trt model
 	- `.uff` : convert the model from uff to trt, and save the converted trt model (WIP)